lleo19/aiosenseme/README.md

 # Big Ass Fans new protocol

-This library is no longer maintained as Big Ass Fans has changed the protocol in newer firmware.
-The new protocol has a library here: https://github.com/jfroy/aiobafi6
+This library is in maintenance mode as Big Ass Fans has changed the protocol in newer firmware.
+The new protocol has a library here: https://github.com/jfroy/aiobafi6.
+There may come a point where this library cannot function any longer and users are encouraged to make the transition where feasible.

 # aiosenseme library